 The advent of transformerless technology not only improved double-conversion UPS energy efficiency; it also maintained this high efficiency over a much wider load range.
 Nevertheless, if the load drops to about 25% or below, then efficiency levels start to fall away significantly.
 Xtra VFI is a smart way to minimise the resulting losses and improve uninterruptible power supply efficiency when operating considerably under capacity.

-Xtra VFI mode is available on KUP’s PowerWAVE 9500 and PowerWAVE 9250 uninterruptible power supplies.
-This automates the process by detecting the current load level and adjusting the number of active modules accordingly.
+Xtra VFI mode is available on KUP’s KOHLER PW 9500 and KOHLER PW 9250 uninterruptible power supplies.
+This automates the process by detecting the current load level and adjusting the number of active UPS modules accordingly.
 No operator intervention is required in performing the optimal efficiency calculation as the UPS system allows for any desired redundancy level.
 Redundancy levels for active capacity and highest expected load steps can be user-configured to guarantee the highest protection level.

-Excess modules are switched to standby but remain ready to start up, become active and share the load again if it increases.
-If a mains power failure or alarm event occurs, the Xtra VFI mode is deactivated, and all modules are switched to ‘active’ status.
+Excess UPS modules are switched to standby but remain ready to start up, become active and share the load again if it increases.
+If a mains power failure or alarm event occurs, the Xtra VFI mode is deactivated and all UPS modules are switched to ‘active’ status.

 The UPS efficiency improvements achieved by this mode of operation are especially significant when the load is less than 25 percent of full UPS system capacity.